What’s In A Name: Christmas/Hanukkah Edition

 Ten have been named Christmas Carol, only two of which were bred in the United States.
 Uruguay and Japan claim two of the others.

-The late prominent owner/breeder Cynthia Phipps was well-known for honoring holidays using horse names and can take credit for the winning Bold Ruler mare Yule Log, who is the dam of grade 1 winner and champion Christmas Past, Buche de Noel (French for Yule Log), Kris Kringle and Saint Nicholas, among several other holiday-themed offspring.
+The late prominent owner/breeder Cynthia Phipps was well-known for honoring holidays using horse names and can take credit for the winning Bold Ruler mare Yule Log, who is the dam of grade 1 winner and champion Christmas Past, and also Buche de Noel (French for Yule Log), Kris Kringle and Saint Nicholas, among several other holiday-themed offspring.

 Happy Holidays and best wishes for a Happy New Year from all of us at Lady and the Track!